 Propagation

 Voodoo lilies can be grown from seeds, but unfortunately, these can be hard to find or produce from your plants.
-Luckily, healthy voodoo lilies will produce multiple new tubers, so you should have no problem in growing your voodoo lily collection each year!
+Luckily, healthy voodoo lilies will produce multiple new tubers, so you should have no problem growing your voodoo lily collection each year!

 Soil